FreezingMoon/AncientBeast/README.md

 ### Contribute
 <p>
-You can help out the project by just ★ starring this repository from the upper right corner and also by pinning it to your profile.
+You can help out the project by just ★ starring this repository from the <a href="#">upper right corner</a> and also by pinning it to your profile.
 There are more ways in which you can help out this project, check out the <a href="https://ancientbeast.com/contribute">"Make Your Contribution"</a> guide to get things going!</p>